-Nielsen: Impact on Bev Alc Sales in the Early Days of COVID-19
+Nielsen: Impact on Bev Alc Sales in the Early Days of Crisis

-So far, more than 30 states have ordered bars and restaurants to shutter to help stop the spread of COVID-19.
+So far, more than 30 states have ordered bars and restaurants to shutter to help stop the spread of the pandemic.
 In several states that haven’t made that call yet, cities have given the order in TN, TX, MO, AK, AZ, ID, MT, OK, WY.

 On-premise accounts for roughly 20% of volumes on average across beer, wine and spirits with off-premise accounting for the other 80% in the US, according to Nielsen.
 As on-premise locations continue to shut down, off-premise has seen an uptick in sales.